Commission to Preserve National Monuments of Bosnia and Herzegovina: Regulation of conduct and procedures

 Regulation of conduct and procedures in a framework of the Commission to Preserve National Monuments of Bosnia and Herzegovina are as stipulated in most recent Act of the Presidency of Bosnia and Herzegovina, from May 26, 2016 - under principal provisions, methodology, procedures, cooperation with institutions and official bodies, transparency, and final articles.

 Commissioners

-At the 119th session held on 21 December 2001, elected members of the Commission for period 2002 to February 2016:
+At the 119th session of the Presidency of Bosnia and Herzegovina, held on 21 December 2001, the first members of the commission for period 2002 to February 2016 were elected, which was subsequently changed into 5 year mandate, while posts of the chairperson and deputies are switched during the mandate on rotation basis.

+First members of the commission for the period 2002 to February 2016 were: